 Our retreat setting is the Blessed Maine Herb Farm - our lush herb gardens and the woodland, waterways and fields that surround us.
-We'll have use of our School House at the edge of the medicinal herb gardens for indoor classroom space and a tent as needed, and will set aside plenty of enjoyable time at the lake and walking the Medicine Trail through the woods down to the stream, between formal classes.
-If there is interest, we can visit the nearby ancient Native American petroglyphs on the Kennebec River as well.
+We'll have use of our School House at the edge of the medicinal herb gardens for indoor classroom space and a tent as needed, and will set aside plenty of enjoyable time walking the Medicine Trail and splashing around in the Wesserunsett Stream between formal classes.

 This will be a relaxed, intimate, inspiring and rejuvenating time spent in the slow lane among the plants and with those who share a love of herbal medicines.
 We'll bask in the wisdom of some of our region's most experienced and accomplished herbalist healers.

 We'll have the opportunity to review, sharpen and learn new medicine making skills; practice plant identification, learn about and experience a shamanic approach to herbal healing, be introduced to illustrious herbal ancestors, make art, celebrate our beauty, deepen our understanding of the subtle energetics of the plants and enjoy ceremony, prayer, dream, storytelling, singing and morning yoga...while enhancing our sense of mutual support as we move forward as community herbalists.
 Meals and all medicine making materials are included.